saurabhagrawall/api-contract-monitor/README.md

 - Fast response times suitable for real-time analysis
 - Balances performance and cost for production use

+**Why React with Vite?**
+- Fast development with hot module replacement
+- Modern build tooling with minimal configuration
+- Component-based architecture for reusability
+- Axios for clean API integration

 ## 🔮 Roadmap

 ### ✅ Completed